gitter-badger/sysinfo/README.md

 # sysinfo
-Sysinfo is an API for detecting what operating system the user is running.
+Open-source API for detecting what operating system the user is running in ComputerCraft.
 It is currently in development.

 Versions are released daily.